JitendraSinghRanawat/BotTrace-Robot-Failure/README.md

 # BotTrace: Robot Failure Replay System

-BotTrace is a robot black-box style debugging system.
-It records robot movement data, detects failure points, and replays robot behavior using a Python dashboard.
+BotTrace is a robot black-box style failure replay system that detects robot failures from log data and visualizes them using a Streamlit dashboard.

 ---